wafaankoush99/resty/README.md

 - As a user, I want to enter the URL to an API and issue a GET request so that I can retrieve it’s data
 - As a user, I want to see the results returned from an API request in my browser in a readable format

+## Notes :

+Suggested Component Hierarchy and Application Architecture:

+- **index.js** - Entry Point
+- **app.js** - Container
+        * Holds state: Count and Results Array
+        * A class method that can update state
+        * Renders 2 Child Components

+- **`<Form />`**
+   - Expects a function to be sent to it as a prop
+   - Renders a URL entry form
+   - A selection of REST methods to choose from (“get” should be the default)
+   - On submit
+         - Send the API results back to the `<App>` using the method sent down in props `<Results />`
+   - Expects the count, headers, results to be sent in as props
+   - Renders the count
+   - Renders the Result Headers as “pretty” JSON
+   - Renders the Result Body as “pretty” JSON

 ### UML Diagram